torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

   directly on the UML instance.
 UDP mode can use different ports for this purpose.

-Here is an example of how to configure a Linux host to connect to UML via L2TPv3:
+Here is an example of how to configure a GNU/Linux host to connect to UML via L2TPv3:

 **/etc/network/interfaces**::